Best book title ever

 Sadly, this book is no longer in print.

-When I'm not writing the blog, I make a living as a photographer.
-This is my photography website.
+When I'm not writing the blog, I make a living as a photographer and filmmaker.
+This is my business website.

 You are reading an entry from the Ironic Sans archive.
 This entry was posted on October 15, 2007 and is filed under